 We talked in Chapter 2 about inertia and how it contributes to underperformance.
 It's a common form of resistance to selling credit union products.
-Employees who've never considered selling part of their job won't just take to it enthusiastically.
+Employees who've never considered selling as part of their job won't take to it enthusiastically.
 Many people are naturally resistant to change-especially if they perceive it will entail more effort on their part.
 Inertia is one reason why country club managers fail.
 An employee says, "I'm just not comfortable with selling.
-I have this fear of rejection."
-The country club manager responds, "Well, you need to think about beginning to get comfortable with selling.
-Start trying to think about getting comfortable with feeling good about getting ready to start trying to think about wanting to feel good about doing it."
+I have a fear of rejection."
+The country club manager responds, "Well, you need to think about beginning to start trying to think about getting comfortable with feeling good about getting ready to start trying to think about wanting to feel good about doing it."
 Give me a break, please!

 This approach just gives employees permission to sidestep their sales responsibilities.
-The reality is that employees begin to get comfortable with cross-selling by making sales.
-When employees say, "I don't really see myself as a salesperson," the most effective response is, "You will-when you start selling.
+Employees will begin to get comfortable with cross-selling by making sales.
+When employees say, "I don't really see myself as a salesperson," the most effective response is, "You will- when you start selling.
 Let's get started today!
 Let's see if you can make four referrals this morning."
 Some people might advise proceeding with caution, respecting people's fears and the effects of inertia.
-That approach is not in the job description of a successful sales and service coach.
+That approach is not in the job description of a successful sales-and-service coach.
 A successful coach helps employees push back their fears and overcome inertia to become high performers.